 The course is suitable for human rights professionals as well as those hoping to embark on a career in this field.
-We welcome applications from practicing lawyers and judges, members of the armed forces, government officials, lawyers and other persons working for non-governmental and inter-governmental organizations that work in the field of international human rights.
-We also welcome students with any of the following: an undergraduate degree (including in subjects other than law); those with at least two years of study towards an undergraduate degree in law; those with at least one year of study towards a graduate degree in law.
+We welcome applications from practicing lawyers and judges, members of the armed forces, government officials, lawyers and other persons working for non-governmental and inter-governmental organisations that work in the field of international human rights.
+We also welcome applications from students with any of the following: an undergraduate degree (including in subjects other than law); those with at least two years of study towards an undergraduate degree in law; those with at least one year of study towards a graduate degree in law.
 The class includes a wide array of human rights professionals, law students at the George Washington University and students studying various subjects at a variety of universities.

 New College, Oxford

 Students will be accommodated and take all of their meals at New College, Oxford on Holywell Street.
 Founded by William of Wykham in 1379, it is one of the largest, best known and most beautiful of the Oxford colleges.
 The college is located in the centre of Oxford, close to the St Cross Law Faculty Building, in which the Bodleian Law Library is located.
 Classes are to be held in the St Cross Law Faculty Building.
 The classrooms include a lecture hall for plenary sessions and breakout rooms for classes.
 The Administrative offices, which house the Oxford director and supporting staff, are in Rewley House, Wellington Square, Oxford.